woolandsilkco/woolandsilkco.github.io/_posts/2018-06-01-newsletter-June-1st-2018.md

 ![lakesidecrawl_yarn.jpg]({{site.baseurl}}/news/img/lakesidecrawl_yarn.jpg)
 <hr>
 <strong>Classes & KAL's are On!</strong>
+There are still some classes & KAL's left on the Spring schedule.
+Please check the website to get your spot now!
-Our newest class & KAL lists are up on the website. go to the "Classes" tab at the top of the page for the full list and photos.
+Go to the "Classes" tab at the top of the page for the full list and photos.
 <hr>

 <strong>Sat June 9th is International Knit in Public Day.</strong>